 I could tell you more about her but Wikipedia is a great source as well.

-But what I’d like to tell is how much Joséphine actully loved jewelry.
+But what I’d like to tell you is how much Joséphine actually loved jewelry.

 She had an endless collection of tiaras.